It occurs to me that the previous chapter may have fallen a bit short of its surgical purpose.

-Editor’s note: Moldbug apparently never fulfills the promise made at the end of part 6 to explain the disappearance of “Brother Jonathan.”
-The answer would appear to be related to a trend identified in An Open Letter to Open-Minded Progressives:
+Editor’s note: Unfortunately, Moldbug never fulfills the promise made at the end of Chapter 6 to explain the disappearance of “Brother Jonathan,” but the answer is related to a trend identified in Chapter 5 of An Open Letter to Open-Minded Progressives:

 So in the course of a century, we see Britain passing from anti-Americanism, through pro-Americanism, back to anti-Americanism.
 Is this a reversal?
 Did the pendulum swing, then swing back?
 But when we look at the actual political motifs in the two kinds of anti-Americanism, we see very little in common—besides of course hatred of America.